Beth Grant: Career

 Grant has appeared in a wide range of films, including three Oscar Best Picture winners: as Mother at Farm House in Rain Man; Helen in Speed; Loretta in To Wong Foo, Thanks for Everything!
-Julie Newmar; Love Field; Kitty Farmer in Donnie Darko; Cora Mae Cobb in A Time to Kill; Pageant Official Jenkins in Little Miss Sunshine; Child's Play 2; Daltry Calhoun; City Slickers II: The Legend of Curly's Gold; Don't Tell Her It's Me; Matchstick Men; Factory Girl; The Wizard; Sordid Lives; The Rookie; All About Steve; Carla Jean's dieing Mother in No Country for Old Men, Extract, Crazy Heart, Rango, Hollywood to Dollywood (as herself), and Dance with Me.
+Julie Newmar; Love Field; Kitty Farmer in Donnie Darko; Cora Mae Cobb in A Time to Kill; Pageant Official Jenkins in Little Miss Sunshine; Child's Play 2; Daltry Calhoun; City Slickers II: The Legend of Curly's Gold; Don't Tell Her It's Me; Matchstick Men; Factory Girl; The Wizard; Sordid Lives; The Rookie; All About Steve; Carla Jean's dying Mother in No Country for Old Men, Extract, Crazy Heart, Rango, Hollywood to Dollywood (as herself), and Dance with Me.